oauth-wg/oauth-transaction-tokens/draft-ietf-oauth-transaction-tokens.md

 The TTS MAY provide additional processing and verification that is outside the scope of this specification.

 ## Txn-Token Response {#txn-token-response}
-A successful response to a Txn-Token Request must include the following values defined in {{RFC8693}}:
+A successful response to a Txn-Token Request MUST include the following values defined in {{RFC8693}}:

 * The `token_type` value MUST be set to `N_A` per guidance in OAuth 2.0 Token Exchange {{RFC8693}}.
 * The `access_token` value MUST be the Txn-Token JWT.